Arts Vote Texas

 While arts and culture play a role in our local economies, educational systems, and in the vibrancy of our neighborhoods, candidates often do not include them as part of their vision for the future.

-Seeing the need and opportunity to make arts and culture a critical part of the candidates' platform, Texans for the Arts has launched Arts Vote Texas, a nonpartisan public education campaign to raise awareness and support for arts, culture, and creative expression.
+Seeing the need and opportunity to make arts and culture a critical part of the candidates' platform, Texans for the Arts Foundation has launched Arts Vote Texas, a nonpartisan public education campaign to raise awareness and support for arts, culture, and creative expression.
 Working together with artists, arts leaders, residents and educators, we aim to strategically organize, advocate and elevate the arts and culture as a platform issue with elected officials and community leaders.

-Texans for the Arts (TFA) and Dallas Area Cultural Advocacy Coalition (DACAC) are partnering to roll out the pilot plan Arts Vote Dallas to elevate arts and culture in the platforms of candidates running for Mayor and Council positions in the upcoming Dallas elections.
-We need your help to engage candidates and voters through the use of education, awareness, and activism.
+Texans for the Arts Foundation (TFAF) and Dallas Area Cultural Advocacy Coalition (DACAC) are partnering to roll out the pilot plan Arts Vote Dallas to elevate arts and culture in the platforms of candidates running for Mayor and Council positions in the May 2019 Dallas elections.
 Click here to learn more about Arts Vote Dallas and sign the Arts Vote Dallas pledge!

 Texans for the Arts would also like to recognize MASSCreative, Massachusetts' Arts Advocacy Organization, which organized their first Create the Vote campaign in 2013 during Boston’s mayoral election.
 MASSCreative’s initial Boston mayoral campaign hit a big benchmark when their newly elected mayor delivered on campaign promises made through the Create the Vote process to elevate the arts and support an arts renaissance in Boston including hiring a cabinet-level position for the arts.

 In 2014, MASSCreative’s Create the Vote went statewide.
 In 2015 and 2017 MASSCreative partnered with cities across the Commonwealth to insert arts and culture in the conversation.
 And in 2018, they partnered with Connecticut for the Arts to engage Connecticut citizens in their gubernatorial election.